Adam2661/gulp-local-screenshots/readme.md

 #### height

-Type: `String`
+Type: `Array`
-Default: '10'
+Default: ['10']

-Height of the page, if the actual page heights is more than that it, iamge will have actual page height.
+Height of the page, if the actual page heights is more than that it, image will have actual page height.
 (specifing height is good for testing)

 #### type